steveseguin/electroncapture/README.md

 These tweaks are entirely optional and aimed at advanced workflows.
 By default Electron Capture:

-- Prefers hardware encoding through Media Foundation on Windows (NVENC) while leaving the newer Chromium D3D12 encoder disabled unless opted in.
+- Prefers Chromium's Media Foundation hardware encoding on Windows while leaving the newer D3D12 encoder disabled unless opted in.
 - Enables `PlatformHEVCEncoderSupport` so HEVC/H.265 hardware encode is available when the operating system exposes it.
 - Falls back to software automatically when alpha channels, 10‑bit color, or unsupported codecs are requested.